All blog

 How To Prevent Employee Burnout

-Burnout has serious consequences that can result in additional health conditions and impact an employee’s overall well-being.
-As a result, the health care costs associated with burnout globally. are estimated to be as high as $322 billion a year.
+The costs of ignoring managerial burnout are steep.
+Multiple studies show that burnout leads to poor productivity, decreased work quality, and higher absenteeism.
+It can also exacerbate physical health conditions.
+As a result, the health care costs associated with burnout globally are estimated to be as high as $322 billion a year

 By championing employee well-being, employers can combat burnout and help employees thrive and bring their best selves to work daily.
-It starts with implementing workplace policies to achieve the following.
+Let’s explore what kind of workplace policies can help employers achieve this goal.

 Encourage Employees to Prioritize Their Mental and Physical Health

-To start, encourage employees to follow these workplace wellness best practices:
+To start, encourage employees to follow these workplace wellness practices:

-• Get 7-9 hours of interrupted sleep each night
+• Get seven to nine hours of uninterrupted sleep each night

-• Take at least one 5-minute break every hour of work
+• Take at least one five-minute break for every hour of work

-• Take at least one 30-60 minute break during long stretches of work (4+ hours) for a nap, walk, or meal
+• Take at least one 30- to 60-minute break during long stretches of work (four or more hours) for a nap, walk, or meal

 • Utilize employer-provided ergonomic equipment and healthy snacks